This article will cover common issues you may encounter within the Calendar app and how you can troubleshoot them.

 - The calendar ticket fields are set.
 If you are missing any of these ticket fields, please refer to the calendar event ticket fields section of this article.

 - The calendar trigger "App - Calendar - Set event" activates.
-If you are missing this trigger, please refer to the calendar event trigger section of this article.
+If you are missing this event, please refer to the calendar event trigger section of this article.

-- Message is pushed to the calendar webhook "App - Calendar - Set event".
+- A message is pushed to the calendar webhook "App - Calendar - Set event".
 Just because the trigger activates, does not always mean the webhook is working.
 If you suspect this may have been disabled, please refer to the calendar event webhook section of this article.